sis-cmdb/sis-api/README.md

 All fields are required.

 The `name` must contain only lowercase ascii characters, digits, or underscores.
+It must be unique across all hooks.

 The `entity_type` field specifies which entity type the hook should be dispatched for.
 This is typically the same value as the `name` field in a schema object.